RGruber04/chess-data-pipeline/README.md

 ![Discord coaching output part 1](screenshots/discord-coaching-1.png)
 ![Discord coaching output part 2](screenshots/discord-coaching-2.png)

-The coach is intentionally blunt — it breaks down the opening, middlegame, and endgame separately, identifies the biggest mistake in each phase, and explains specifically what to do differently next time.
+The coach is intentionally blunt, it breaks down the opening, middlegame, and endgame separately, identifies the biggest mistake in each phase, and explains specifically what to do differently next time.

 ### How it's built